Moranetz/PosePrompter/FIREBASE_SETUP_INSTRUCTIONS.md

 ## Step 2: Register Your Web App

 1. In your Firebase project dashboard, click the **Web icon** (`</>`) to add a web app
-2. Register your app with a nickname (e.g., "PosePrompt Studio")
+2. Register your app with a nickname (e.g., "Pose Prompter")
 3. (Optional) Check "Also set up Firebase Hosting"
 4. Click **"Register app"**